 4. Tiger Nerite Snail

-Let’s say you want to add a snail that has a bit more of a fancy design.
+Let’s say you want to add a snail that has a bit more of fancy design.
 Then the Tiger Nerite snail is your go-to option.
 This snail is a dark amber color and has small black stripes in rows across the back.